Did you know that breaking the Americans with Disabilities Act (ADA) can result in a six-figure fine?

 It’s a fast and simple solution for making your WordPress site compliant and safe from fines.

 Make your WordPress site ADA compliant with WebFX

 Building a WordPress ADA compliant website isn’t easy, but it can be when you hire an agency that specializes in compliance, like WebFX.

-We can help your business create a website that everyone can easily access and use.
+We can help your business create an SEO-friendly WordPress website that everyone can easily access and use.

 Get posts by email

 Be the first to know when we publish a new blog post!